willdurand/willdurand.github.io/_posts/2022-07-11-containers-and-micro-virtual-machines.md

     file and the container's root filesystem (which is a folder usually named `rootfs`).

-The biggest unknown at the time was about the root filesystem, which resided on the host but needed to be used within the VM.
-Creating a disk image (e.g.
-[qcow2][]) didn't sound too great: it's overly complicated and slow.
+The biggest unknown at the time was the root file system, which resided on the host but had to be used within the VM.
+Creating a disk image (e.g.  [qcow2][]) didn't sound too great: it's overly complicated and slow.
 Instead, I used [virtiofsd][], a daemon running on the host that can share a folder with a guest (VM) using [virtio-fs][].

 For the Linux kernel, I created a _minimal_ configuration with `make allnoconfig` and `make menuconfig` to enable some options.
 I spent a lot of time